Graphic Design in London 2010

 To find answers to these questions, students participated in a two-day workshop conducted by the German graphic designer and educator Armin Knoll.

-Assignment 2: Concept Book, The British Experience
+Assignment 2: London Concept Book

 The objective of the assignment was to take a closer look at the personality of London.
 Doubleday challenged the students to think about how living in or visiting a city influences how we think and what we see.
 He asked the students to create short, multi-page books integrating images of London that would visually communicate the visual culture of the city.
 Doubleday asked the students to think about how the visual concept fits the mood and temperament of the subject matter; the student’s experiences and impressions of London from their point of view.
 Doubleday calls this approach a cultural concept book study.